By Dana Asby & Daniella Rueda, CEI Interns

 S-CCATE as a Holistic Climate and SEL Measurement Tool

 Zins (2004) also raises the problem of social and emotional learning occurring in a fragmented manner.
-Having hundreds of separate classroom scales to measure different aspects of SEL may hinder our ability to accurately measure and ultimately improve classroom climate.
-By using a new classroom climate survey, S-CCATE, that covers most components of SEL, educators and parents can feel more confident that students are receiving an accurate assessment along with proper support for growth in social and emotional domains as well as the experience of learning in a compassionate school climate.
+Having hundreds of separate classroom scales to measure different aspects of SEL may hinder our ability to accurately measure and ultimately improve school culture.
+By using a new school culture survey, S-CCATE, that covers most components of SEL, educators and parents can feel more confident that students are receiving an accurate assessment along with proper support for growth in social and emotional domains as well as the experience of learning in a compassionate school community.

 Baker, C.N., Brown, S.M., Wilcox, P.D., Overstreet, S., & Arora, P. (2016).
 Development and psychometric evaluation of the Attitudes Related to Trauma-Informed Care (ARTIC) Scale.
 School Mental Health, 8(1), 61-76